About Commerce Wing

 Lines of Credit

-39. GOI has agreed to provide four lines of credit to the Government of Nepal for US$ 100 million, US$ 250 million, US$ 550 million and US$ 750 million.
-These lines of credit were signed in June 2006, September 2007 and September 2016, for execution of infrastructure development projects as prioritized by Government of Nepal.
-Last India-Nepal LOC Review Meeting took place in Kathmandu on 10 August 2023.
+36. GOI has extended various Lines of Credit (LoCs) to the Government of Nepal amounting to USD 750 million.
+These LoCs were signed in June 2006, September 2007 and September 2016, for execution of infrastructure development projects as prioritized by Government of Nepal.
+The 11th India-Nepal LOC Review Meeting took place in New Delhi on 04 December 2025.

-40. India’s Lines of Credits have financed 36 road projects, another 6 projects in hydropower and transmission lines and several others in housing and reconstruction, which are spread all across Nepal.
-Many of these projects are either completed or are nearing completion, including some iconic projects such as Solu Corridor Transmission Line, Koshi Corridor Transmission Line, Muzaffarpur - Dhalkebar Transmission line, Devighat hydroelectric project etc. It has been decided to fund Bheri Corridor, Nijgadh-Inaruwa and Gandak Nepalgunj Transmission lines and associated substations under LOC at an estimated cost of US$679.8 million.
+37. Projects financed by India’s LoCs include 35 in the roads sector, 6 in hydropower & transmission lines, and several others in housing and reconstruction.
+Many of these projects are either completed or are nearing completion, including some iconic projects such as the Solu Corridor Transmission Line, Koshi Corridor Transmission Line, Muzaffarpur - Dhalkebar Transmission line, Devighat hydroelectric project etc.